Maynard Youth Soccer

 -

-At least 30 min prior, greet your team - this is when your authority as a referee begins - so look sharp!
+Arrive at least 30 min prior and greet your team - this is when your authority as a referee begins - so look sharp!

 -